sstarzh/Agility-2018-Afm-Flowmon-out-of-path-integrated-DDoS-solution/docs/module2/lab1.rst

 Prepare traffic visualization and monitoring
 ============================================

-- Connect to Ubuntu jumphost using RDP
+- Connect to Windows jumphost using RDP

 - Open SSH connections to Router1 and Router2